Sensabg/ApacheTomcat/README.md

 </Server>
 ```
 > [!NOTE]
-> Replace the values in "{}" with your needed data.
+> Replace the values in "{}" with the needed data.

 ## Step 11: